Maxim

 As No Spinoza he has written and produced two solo albums of electronic folk songs and collaborated with Drew Worthley on a collection of reimagined nursery rhymes.
 His music has been played on BBC 6 Music and featured in session on BBC Radio York.
 His second album All and some was released as a set of films aired back-to-back as a performance.

-He was lead designer and heritage consultant, for Arup, on an award-winning project to refurbish the Engineering Building in Leicester, one of Britain’s most daring and provocative buildings (James Stirling & James Gowan, 1959-63; Grade II*).
+He leads a conservation architecture team at Arup.
+Projects include the award-winning refurbishment of the Engineering Building in Leicester, one of Britain’s most daring and provocative buildings (James Stirling & James Gowan, 1959-63; Grade II*).
 He holds various advisory roles for work to historic buildings, including a seat on the Fabric Advisory Committee for Durham Cathedral.
 He has lectured at ASCHB, Docomomo, and several universities.

 See also Instagram and LinkedIn.